Climate change - driving forces

 Source: dedicated section on climate change related statistics

-Although GHG inventories and air emissions accounts both report GHG emissions, there are differences in definition and scope that result in differences in the reported values both at the total level and for individual sectors.
-Table 4 lists the main differences between GHG inventories and air emissions accounts.
+Although GHG emission inventories and air emissions accounts both report GHG emissions, there are differences in definition and scope that result in differences in the reported values both at the total level and for individual components.
+The above table lists the main differences between GHG emission inventories and air emissions accounts.
 Data from the latter have been used to compile GHG emissions by economic activity (Figure 21), GHG intensities (Table 2) and GHG footprints (Table 3 and Figure 22).

 For the agricultural data on livestock and manure production: 'swine' excludes wild swine, and 'bovine animals' includes cattle, buffaloes and oxen.